lae/ansible-role-proxmox/README.md

 to manage your PVE Ceph cluster, please feel free to flesh this section more thoroughly and open a pull request!
 See issue #68.*

+**PVE Ceph management with this role is experimental.** While users have successfully used this role to deploy PVE Ceph, it is not fully tested in CI (due to a lack of usable block devices to use as OSDs in Travis CI).
+Please deploy a test environment with your configuration first prior to prod, and report any issues if you run into any.

 This role can configure the Ceph storage system on your Proxmox hosts.

 ```